Ajmccrory/filemanagersys/README.md

 # File Manager System

 ## Overview
-CaseMap Lite is an open-source case management system designed for legal professionals, investigators, and researchers.
+This file manager system is an open-source case management system designed for legal professionals, investigators, and researchers.
 Currently in Alpha testing, this application provides a streamlined approach to managing cases, evidence, and entity relationships.

 **⚠️ Alpha Stage Notice**: This software is in early development.
 While core features are functional, you may encounter bugs or incomplete features.
 Not recommended for production use yet.